kajalprakashpatil09/AppiumFrameworkDesign/README.md

-This repository contains Appium Framework Design to perform mobile testing on Android and iOS platforms.
+This repository contains Appium Framework Design to perform comprehensive mobile testing on Android and iOS platforms.